spettersson/splunk4patientprivacy/README.md

 # 🛡️ Protecting Patient Privacy with Splunk

-The purpose of this repository is to help organizations harness the power of the market-leading SIEM **Splunk Enterprise Security** to protect the confidentiality, integrity, and availability of patient data.
+The purpose of this repository is to help organizations harness the power of the market-leading SIEM **Splunk Enterprise Security** to protect the confidentiality, integrity, and availability of patient data, and ensure policy compliance.

 ## 📌 What You'll Find Here